Socrad/CapsLockLanguageSwitch/README.md

    cmake --build .
    ```
 4. **Run the application**:
-   - Navigate to the build directory and run the generated executable (e.g., `CapsLockLanguageSwitch.exe`).
+   - Navigate to the build directory and run the generated executable (e.g., `CapsLockLanguageSwitcher.exe`).
    - The app will appear in the system tray.

 ### Usage